Seagate/cortx-s3server/README.md

 ## Contribute to CORTX-S3 Server

 We welcome all Source Code and Documentation contributions to the CORTX-S3 Server component repository.
 Refer to the [CORTX-S3 Server Contributing Guide](../dev/docs/ContributingToCortxS3.md) document to submit your contributions.
+Refer to our [CORTX-S3 Server Architecture Guide](docs/CortxS3_Architecture.md) to learn more about the architecture in order to better understand how to make contributions.

 ## CORTX Community